simon-alpaca/options_wheel/README.md

 5. **Configure trading parameters:**

-   Adjust values in `config/params.py` to customize things buying power limits, options characteristics (greeks / expiry), and scoring thresholds.
+   Adjust values in `config/params.py` to customize things like buying power limits, options characteristics (greeks / expiry), and scoring thresholds.
 Each parameter is documented in the file.

 ### 6. **Run the strategy:**